-The physical differences between dog and wolf are in the diversity of sizes and colours, the shape of the ears, the length of the legs, tail and muzzle and the density of the coat.
+The physical differences between dog and wolf are in the diversity of sizes and colors, the shape of the ears, the length of the legs, tail, and muzzle, and the density of the coat.

 The size of a dog can be similar to that of a wolf, but it can also be larger or smaller.
 The size of a dog varies mainly according to its breed and it is the same for the wolf.
 For example, the Mastiff is bigger and stronger than a wolf, but the same could not be said for Yorkshires.

 If compared to the Labrador, the wolf has a much denser coat.
-On the other, wolves that live in warmer regions will have a less dense coat.
-In addition, wolves can have a coat of several colours.
-However, dogs have more varied colours and distinct patterns depending on the breed.
+On the other hand, wolves that live in warmer regions will have a less dense coat.
+In addition, wolves can have a coat of several colors.
+However, dogs have more varied colors and distinct patterns depending on the breed.

 The resemblance of the ears depends on the breed of the dog.
 They can be straight, but they can be drooping, like the Beagle.
 However, wolves and some Nordic dogs have shorter ears to avoid frostbite.